Do you want to learn how to can pears? This tutorial will show you every step, and option you have!

 That said, canning anything can be a long, tedious process if you have a lot of it, regardless of how many helpers you have.

 So when it comes to canning, patience is key.
-I like to listen to an audiobook, or my favorite podcast.
-I even moved the tv into the kitchen once this summer so I could watch the world championship marathon while I canned. 🤫
+I like to listen to an audiobook or my favorite podcast.
+I even moved the TV into the kitchen once this summer so I could watch the World Championship marathon while I can. 🤫

-What are the best type of pears for canning?
+What are the best types of pears for canning?

 What I’m saying is, don’t get down if the variety of pear you have isn’t at the top of the list.
 I’ve made some amazing spiced pear sauce out of pears that wouldn’t be considered “good” canning pears.